Caracas: Coat of arms

-The coat of arms was adopted in 1591.
-Simón de Bolívar, an ancestor of Venezuelan liberator Simón Bolívar, had been named the first procurator general of the Venezuelan province in 1589.
+The previous coat of arms was adopted in 1591.
+Simón de Bolívar, an ancestor of Venezuelan liberator Simón Bolívar, had been named the first prosecutor general of the Venezuelan province in 1589.
 He served as the representative of Venezuela to the Spanish Crown, and vice versa.
 In 1591, de Bolívar introduced a petition to King Philip II for a coat of arms, which he granted by Royal Cedula on 4 September that year in San Lorenzo.
 The coat of arms represents the city's name with the red Santiago (St. James') cross.
 It originally depicted "a brown bear rampant on a field of silver, holding between its paws a golden shell with the red cross of Santiago; and its seal is a crown with five golden points".
 In the same act, the king declared Caracas as "The Most Noble and Very Loyal City of Santiago de León de Caracas".

-The anthem of the city is the Marcha a Caracas, written by the composer Tiero Pezzuti de Matteis with the lyrics by José Enrique Sarabia and approved in 1984.
+Until 2022, the anthem of the city was Marcha a Caracas, written by the composer Tiero Pezzuti de Matteis with the lyrics by José Enrique Sarabia and approved in 1984.

 Geography

 Caracas is contained entirely within a valley of the Venezuelan Central Range, and is separated from the Caribbean coast by a roughly 15 km expanse of El Ávila National Park.
-The valley is relatively small and quite irregular, and the altitude varies from between 870 and 1,043 m above sea level; the historic center lies at about 900 m above sea level.
+The valley is relatively small and quite irregular.
+The altitude varies between 870 and 1,043 m above sea level; the historic center lies at about 900 m above sea level.
 This, along with the rapid population growth, has profoundly influenced the urban development of the city.
 The most elevated point of the Capital District, wherein the city is located, is the Pico El Ávila, which rises to 2159 m.

 The main body of water in Caracas is the Guaire River, which flows across the city and empties into the Tuy River, which is also fed by the El Valle and San Pedro rivers, in addition to numerous streams which descend from El Ávila.
 The La Mariposa and Camatagua reservoirs provide water to the city.
 The city is occasionally subject to earthquakes – notably in 1641 and 1967.

 Geologically, Caracas was formed in the Late Cretaceous period, with much of the rest of the Caribbean, and sits on what is mostly metamorphic rock.
 Deformation of the land in this period formed the region.